moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

 The task with each comprising stage is shown in the Motion Planning Tasks pane.
 Click on a stage and additional information about the stage will show up to the right.
 The right pane shows different solutions as well as their associated costs.
 Depending on the stage type and the robot configuration, there may only be one solution shown.

-Click a solution to see an animation of the robot following the plan for that stage.
+Click one of the solution costs to see an animation of the robot following the plan for that stage.
 Click the "Exec" button in the upper-right portion of the pane to execute the motion.

 To run the complete MoveIt Task Constructor example included with the MoveIt tutorials: ::